-Successful completion of a Cambridge and Advanced Placement (CAP) course, Dual Enrollment course, or AP course, receives 0.50 additional quality points in the computation of the GPA.
+Successful completion of a Dual Enrollment course or AP course, receives 0.50 additional quality points in the computation of the GPA.

 Successful completion of an honors-level course receives 0.25 additional quality points in the computation of the GPA.